dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

     end
 ~~~

 You will likely only ever need to register a single webhook for your system.
 For this tutorial, we can use a third-party service [RequestBin](https://requestbin.com/) to provide us with a visualisation of the events we would expect to receive from our system.
-You can also use secure local proxy tunnelling such as [Ngrok](https://ngrok.com/download) while developing and testing your webhook integration.
+You can also use secure local proxy tunneling, like [Ngrok](https://ngrok.com/download), while developing and testing your webhook integration.

 ~~~ruby
 url = '<url of HTTP event source>'